Last Updated on

 Scars can only be improved in appearance once formed. there are no ways it can be prevented.
 Wounds in children heal at a rapid rate.
 However, a boost in nutrition is always a help.
 Vitamin C is essential for healing a scar, so include vitamin C in your baby’s diet.

 What If the Scar Gets Bigger and Does Not Fade Away?

 The formation of scars is unpredictable; however, they fade away rather quickly in young ones.
 For example, simply try remembering how many scars you still have, that you got as a child?
 Only deep scars remain for years.

-There are two types of scar formation that actually gets bigger instead of fading.
+There are two types of scar formation that actually get bigger instead of fading.

-If such a scar appears on a prominent part of the body, like the face, you should refer to your paediatrician.
-The paediatrician will be able to identify the type of scar and give further advice on how to reduce scars on a child’s face through medical treatment.
+If such a scar appears on a prominent part of the body, like the face, you should refer to your dermatologist.
+The dermatologist will be able to identify the type of scar and give further advice on how to improve the appearance of scars on a child’s face through medical treatment.

 Also Read: Burn Injury in Children